 In 1977, after the estate was settled, the Mervyn family from Kelowna would become the new owners.
 Doug, his wife Marie and the youngest two children, Lisa and Tim moved to Alkali.
 They were newcomers to the business (Doug had always dreamed of cattle ranching) and Bill Twan stayed a few months to help them settle in before he retired and moved to Williams Lake.

-Bill’s son, Bronc remained on the ranch – first as the cowboss, then as the manager, a position he still holds.
+Bill’s son, Bronc remained on the ranch – first as the cowboss, then as the manager, a position of resident manager he still holds.
 Bronc was raised on the ranch, he knew every inch of the place; all 37,000 deeded acres and the 125,000 or so acres that the ranch’s range permit encompasses and there was’t much about the overall operation that he didn't’t know.

 Today the ranch is home to approximately 1,550 – 1,600 mother cows, one third of which are straight-bred Herefords, the other two thirds are crossbreds.
 Known for their ability to graze late into fall and winter while still maintaining their body condition, the Hereford breed is the base and lifeblood of the Alkali Lake Ranch cowherd.